joe-at-startupmedia/golang-ipc/README.md

 }
 ```

-All received messages are formated into the type Message
+All received messages are formatted into the type Message

 ```go
 type Message struct {